 - Sir Edmund Hillary Scholarship

 Julia Booth, a Master of Music graduate from the University of Waikato has performed in numerous shows, sung with the NZSO and won many awards.

 She says it’s thanks to her Sir Edmund Hillary Scholarship that she’s achieved what she has.
 Her scholarship was “quite vital and hugely impacting on a number of levels”.

 “While I was studying, high performance manager Greg O’Carroll was an excellent mentor who took a meaningful and holistic approach to my development.
-The personal development workshops we had really forced me to examine my own personal goals, and then a video of Sir Ed where he talked about setting big goals felt like a direct challenge to me to really push boundaries and to understand what would be truly meaningful to me.”
+The personal development workshops we had forced me to examine my own personal goals; then a video of Sir Edmund Hillary about setting big goals felt like a direct challenge to me to really push boundaries and understand what would be truly meaningful to me.”

-These days Julia’s life is full on, working four days a week and raising three daughters.
+These days Julia’s life is full on while working and raising three daughters.

 While she was still a student at Waikato she became increasingly interested in Estill Voice Training (EVT).
 It’s a model of voice function, as opposed to a singing method, which allows a skilled practitioner to work with all voices across a range of styles as well as the spoken voice.
-She went on to study it in depth, has been a master trainer for five years and continues to study to gain certification as a course instructor.
+She went on to study it in depth and is a master trainer.

 “So alongside teaching singing I work with ear, nose and throat surgeons and speech language pathologists and therapists to help people either recover their voice or to learn how to use their voice more effectively.”